FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

 The abstract section `Entity` is defined in the [Basic Formal Ontology (BFO)](https://basic-formal-ontology.org/) as a continuant entity, and we use it to abstract our `ModelSystem` using the intermediate base section `System`.
 This base section, `System`, is also used by the experimental data models.

 ??? note "GeometricSpace and simulated cells."
-    The abstract section `GeometricSpace` is used to define more general real space quantities related with the system of reference used, areas, lengths, volumes, etc. However, this section and `Cell` are currently (July 2024) under revision and will probably change in the near future.
+    The abstract section `GeometricSpace` is used to define more general real space quantities related with the system of reference used, areas, lengths, volumes, etc. However, this section and `Cell` are currently (version 0.0.2) under revision and will probably change in the near future.

 ### `AtomsState` and other sub-sections {#atomsstate}

-The `AtomsState` section is a sub-section of `AtomicCell` containing information about the specific chemical element used in the simulation which is located in each of the `positions` defined under `Cell`.
-It also contains information about the relevant `OrbitalsState`, as well as of `CoreHole` or `HubbardInteractions` information.
+The `AtomsState` section is a list of sub-sections within `AtomicCell`, corresponding to the list of particles specified by the `positions` array defined under `Cell`.
+Each `AtomsState` section contains information about a specific chemical element used in the simulation, and may also contain additional `OrbitalsState`, `CoreHole`, or `HubbardInteractions` information.
 The detailed relationship tree is:

 <div class="click-zoom">
     <label>